What’s it like living in Maine?

 Beat the drum louder, longer and remind the reader in search of where to move, where to vacation, anything Maine to make sure your authority is in the Pine Tree state and actually lives here.
 So they know what they are talking about from first hand grass roots experience. not repeating a myth and acting like an authority when they don’t have much boots on the ground.
 The landscape changes and gets reinvented so historical perspective helps the explanations you read about when someone is looking for the lay of the land first hand information to base their opinion on Maine.

-What’s it like in Maine and can we hear from those in the Vacationland region in the answers?
+What’s it like living in Maine and can we hear from those in the Vacationland region in the answers?

 What is really important, what matters most for everyone does not come up with the same pat answers.
 Responses to FAQ about Maine.
 That shows someone has filled you with a lot of bull or you just need more accurate information to base your decision to move to Maine, to vacation here.
 Come see for yourself, do your own thinking, draw your own conclusions on Maine.

-Points to remember about Maine….
+Points to remember about living here in Maine….

 Help others and add your talents to make things better than they were.